MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts/index.md

 Several authorization entities are available as part of the MobileFirst authentication framework:

 ### Scope
-You can protect resources such as adapters from unauthorized access by specifying a scope.
+You can protect resources such as adapters from unauthorized access by specifying a **scope**.
 A scope is a space-separated list of zero or more **scope elements**.

 #### Scope Element
-A scope element is a keyword that indicates which security checks are being used to protect the resource.
+A scope element is a keyword that indicates which **security checks** are being used to protect the resource.

 #### Scope Mapping
 By default, the scope elements you write in your scope are matched to a `SecurityCheck` with the same name.

-Optionally, at the application level, you can also map a scope element to a different `SecurityCheck`.
-Specifically, you can map it to a list of zero or more `SecurityChecks`.
+Optionally, at the application level, you can map a scope element to a different security check.
+You can also map it to a list of zero or more `SecurityChecks`.
 This can be useful if you want to protect a resource differently depending on which application is trying to access it.

-### SecurityCheck
+### Security Check
 A security check is an object responsible for obtaining credentials from a client and validate them.
+Security checks are instantiated by Adapters.

 The security check defines the process to be used to authenticate users.
 It is often associated with a **SecurityCheckConfiguration** that defines properties to be used by the security check.
-Security checks are instantiated by **Adapters**.
 The same security check can also be used to protect several resources.

-The client application needs to implement a **challenge handler** to handle challenges sent by the `SecurityCheck`.
+On the client-side, the application logic needs to implement a **challenge handler** to handle challenges sent by the security check.

 #### Built-in Security Checks
 Several predefined security checks available: